The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 - Searching knowledge base → ✅

-- Generating response → ✅
+- Generating answer → ✅

 5. Patch while adding response paragraphs

-6. Show feedback buttons on completion
+6. Show feedback buttons upon completion

 Deployment

-# Step 1: Deploy the function
+# Step 1: Deploy function

 gcloud functions deploy google-chat-bot \